-Students must be in sophomores or juniors at Boston College.
+Students must be in sophomore or junior year at Boston College.
 Students will compete as a team of two where at least one member of the team must be in the Carroll School of Management.

-The 2015 competition will be held on February 13th.
-Students interested in participating in the 2015 competition should check their This Week in the Carroll School newsletter in November 2014.
+Students interested in participating in the 2018 competition should check their This Week in the Carroll School newsletter in November 2017.

 The winning team will receive a cash prize and have the opportunity to represent Boston College at a national case competition.

 1st place: Connor Kerpius and Brendan Duffy, class of 2018

 2nd place: Sasha Nieves and Conor Lemanowicz, class of 2019

 1st place: Claudia Wong and Vince Rubertone, class of 2018

 2nd place: Kevin Spellman and Sam Pallas, class of 2018

 1st place: Purple Zhao and Austin Wang, class of 2017